Ahmad Brooks (cornerback): NFL

+NFLE

+In the NFL Europe in 2004, he played for the Frankfurt Galaxy where he started 10 regular season games, recording an interception, 50 tackles, 5 deflected passes and a forced fumble as the Galaxy made it the championship game.
+He played in World Bowl XII, stripping the ball for a turnover, but the Galaxy lost.

+Arena

+In 2005 he played one game for the Austin Wranglers of the Arena Football League.

 After football

 Brooks received a Bachelor of Science degree in Communication Studies from UT in the fall of 2005.

 Brooks calls football games for ESPNU and appears on ESPN’s Longhorn Network covering Texas football practice, breaking down the Horns in studio and as a football analyst, alongside Ricky Williams and Lowell Galindo.